uma-dev/GCP-course/notes.md

 - GCP have 20+ zones around the world
 - Each zone have al least 3 zones connected with low-l tency links.
 - Each zone has one or more discrete clusters.
+- Region and zone utilization is based on latency, HW requirements, availability, regulations and cost.
+- Instances runs in a Region, but images and templates (unless uses zonal machines) are global.

 ## Virtual Machines
 - Google Compute Engine is a SERVICE to manage and create lifecycle of VM.